 Part III — Determination of disputes

-12. Interpretation
+12. Terms used in this Part

 In this Part —

-“prescribed dispute” means any matter that may be the subject of an application under this Act, other than an application made under this Act that is, or involves, a claim for an amount over the prescribed amount, but includes an application made under clause 8 of Schedule 1, irrespective of the amount claimed;
+“prescribed amount” means $10 000 or such other amount as may be prescribed;

-“prescribed amount” means $10 000 or such other amount as may be prescribed.
+“prescribed dispute” means any matter that may be the subject of an application under this Act, other than an application made under this Act that is, or involves, a claim for an amount over the prescribed amount, but includes an application made under clause 8 of Schedule 1, irrespective of the amount claimed.

 [Section 12 inserted by No. 59 of 2004 s.
 119.]

 12A.
 Jurisdiction over prescribed disputes